 Consultants & Third Parties

-You (the applicant) may use a consultant or other third party to file Rural Health Care (RHC) Program forms and supporting documentation on your behalf through My Portal, the RHC Program’s application management system.
+You (the applicant) may use a consultant or other third party to file RHC program forms and supporting documentation on your behalf through My Portal, the RHC program’s application management system.
 In the HCF Program, consultants are not permitted to be primary or secondary account holders and may only be tertiary account holders.
 In the Telecom Program, consultants are not permitted to be primary account holders, but may be secondary account holders.
 More information about account holder types can be found here.

 Third Party Authorization